 - Increased risk of developing cerebral palsy, learning difficulties, sight and hearing problems due to low birth weight.

-How To Ensure If Mother Is Receiving Adequate Nutrition?
+How to Ensure That the Mother is Receiving Adequate Nutrition

 There are certain parameters that need to be taken into consideration to ensure that you and your baby are getting the required nutrition during pregnancy, some of which are as follows: